Shailene Woodley: Boards and Honors

+Positions

+Woodley supported and campaigned for Bernie Sanders for president in 2016 and 2020.

 Woodley has expressed her insistence on clean and renewable energy.
 In 2017, she wrote an opinion piece for The Hill, titled "US Should Run on Renewable Energy by 2050", encouraging Americans to support the technology and the need to transition to an economy powered by 100% clean energy sources.
 It ultimately gave her the opportunity to introduce the 100 by '50 Act, a bill that calls for the United States to aggressively reduce carbon pollution and achieve 100% clean and renewable energy by 2050, sponsored by Senator Jeff Merkley.

 In 2019, she supported Indigenized Energy, a local nonprofit that brings solar energy and jobs to Native Americans.
 The organization was created by Woodley's fellow Dakota Access Pipeline Protest activist, Cody Two Bears.
 In 2018, Woodley took activist Calina Lawrence to the 75th Golden Globe Awards as her guest.
 They had met at Standing Rock while protesting the Dakota Access Pipeline.